signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/basic-algorithms.md

 The algorithm is very conceptually simple:

-1. Divide the list of numbers into two sublists. (*E.g.*, a sublist of even-indexed elements and a sublist of odd-indexed elements.)
+1. Divide the list of numbers into two sublists of similar size. (*E.g.*, a sublist of even-indexed elements and a sublist of odd-indexed elements; other division methods work as well.)

 2. Sort the two sublists with merge sort.
 (A list with 1 or fewer elements is considered sorted.)